Acmasule777/Bachelor_College_Website/README.md

   <body>
     <br>
     <p>this is my Bachelor College website which I have created in this website i have all department or college information mentioned</p>
-     <p>this is my Bachelor College website which I have created in this website i have all department or college information mentioned</p>
   </body>
   </html>